cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 Failure Mode Analysis
 ---------------------

-What happens when a back end server comes up?
+What happens when a backend server comes up?
 #############################################
     Resynchronization with the MUPDATE server.
 Any mailboxes that exist locally but are not in MUPDATE are pushed to MUPDATE.
 Any mailboxes that exist locally but are in MUPDATE as living on a different server are deleted.
 Any mailboxes that do not exist locally but exist in MUPDATE as living on this server are removed from MUPDATE.

-What happens when a front end server comes up?
+What happens when a frontend server comes up?
 ##############################################
-    The only thing that needs to happen is for the front end to connect to the MUPDATE server, issue an UPDATE command, and resynchronize its local database copy with the copy on the master server.
+    The only thing that needs to happen is for the frontend to connect to the MUPDATE server, issue an UPDATE command, and resynchronize its local database copy with the copy on the master server.

 Where's the true mailboxes file?
 ################################